 Prospective students can enrol in higher education institutions following an admissions procedure which usually involves an evaluation of candidates’ grades from their previous education.

-For undergraduate studies, candidates’ high school grades and the results of their high school final exams or State Matura are used as the basis for the evaluation, while at some higher education institutions an additional entrance exam may also be required.
+For undergraduate studies, candidates’ high school grades and the results of their high school final exams or State Matura are used as the basis for the evaluation, while at some higher education institutions an additional entrance classification exam may also be required.

 For graduate and postgraduate studies, the basis of evaluation is the completed relevant undergraduate study, the list of courses taken and the grades obtained.
 Additionally, selection criteria might also include the applicants’ motivation, usually assessed through a candidate’s application form, motivation letter and an interview.
 Please see the section “How to apply: graduate and postgraduate studies" for more details.

-Entrance classification examinations
+Institutional entrance classification examinations

 Special knowledge, skills or abilities